-We can support projects in all of the forestry related sciences but preference is given to proposals that address industry needs related to policy formation and execution, to broad management questions as well as to studies of an applied nature where the scientific, technical and economic information and benefits are more immediately available to the profession.
+The Trust can support projects in all of the forestry related sciences but preference is given to proposals that address industry needs related to policy formation and execution, to broad management questions as well as to studies of an applied nature where the scientific, technical and economic information and benefits are more immediately available to the profession.
 Notwithstanding that, fundamental work with the potential to resolve outstanding problems, or reveal new opportunities, is also supported.
 Overall the Trustees take a flexible approach and are open to discuss any new research projects.

 The objectives of the Trust continue to be met fully through grant aiding projects on research, education and training using the Trust's investment income.
-A proportion of the research activity provides education and training opportunities for post-graduate students, and this will be an increasing focus in years to come.
+A proportion of the research activity provides education and training opportunities for post-graduate students, and this remains a focus for the future.
 All supported projects contribute to improved scientific and technical information and in addition help to make the general public more aware of the many benefits from forestry.